ztyyLV/web-twain-docs/faq/error-message-exceeded-ocr-attempts.md

 ### Cause

-It is a license issue.
+The license quota has been used up and extra quota needs to be purchased.
 The OCRPro licenses are yearly licenses and each license has a limitation on the number of pages allowed to be OCR’ed.
 The SDK will throw this error when the limitation is reached.

 ### Solution

-The license quota has been used up and extra quota needs to be purchased.
 Contact <a href="mailto:support@dynamsoft.com" target="_blank">Dynamsoft Support</a> for any assistance.